Skip to contents

 Value

-A named list containing the benchmarked series
+A named list containing the benchmarked series is returned.

 See also